-Irish Traditional Music Tune Index
+The Irish Traditional Music Tune Index

-Tune ID# 1976 (Tripping Up the Stairs)
+Tune ID#1976 (Tripping Up the Stairs)

-RhythmBars8-bar phrase structureMode
+Rhythm ?Bars8-bar phrase structureMode ?

 Double jig32AABBD Major

-Titles given to this tune in the sources listed below (plus notes of mine about this tune):
+Titles ? given to this tune in the sources listed below (plus notes of mine about this tune):

-Tripping Up the Stairs / Tripping Upstairs / Trip it Upstairs / Sacko's Jig / Sackow's / The Jew Jig / Syriacus / The Pride of Kildare
+Tripping Up the Stairs / Tripping Upstairs / Trip it Upstairs / Sacko's Jig / Sackow's / The Jew Jig / Syriacus / The Pride of Kildare (2nd in set Jigs on JReidy 3; for 3rd figure of Sliabh Luachra Set on JRSLCB 2; 2nd in set Out on the Ocean on TEdey 1) (compare 1st part with 1st part of Flanagan's #6880)

-cd Discography
+Discography cd

 Here are all recordings of this tune considering only the indexed recordings.
-I have discovered by careful listening that these sources are in fact musically the same tune, regardless of the tune titles they use, key changes, retuning, etc. They are listed in order of when they were recorded.
+I have discovered by careful listening that these sources are in fact musically the same tune, regardless of the tune titles they use, key changes, retuning, etc.

 Year